The Abortion Pill

 - Do a urine pregnancy test and an ultrasound to make sure you are 10 weeks pregnant or less

-- Sit with you to review your medical history, answer your questions and provide you with a complete explanation of everything involved in a medication abortion
+- Review your medical history, answer your questions and provide you with a complete explanation of the abortion pill process

-- Our counseling staff will give you an opportunity to talk about any emotional or spiritual concerns
+- Give you an opportunity to talk about any emotional or spiritual concerns

-- You will leave our office with your medications, including a pain medication, and all the information you will need
+- You will leave our office with your medications, including a pain reliever

-- The only way to ensure the medication abortion has been completed is to return to us for a follow-up ultrasound
+- The only way to ensure the medical abortion has been completed is to return to us for a follow-up ultrasound

-- There is no charge for this visit, and it is vital that you make and keep this appointment
+- There is no charge for this visit, and it is important that you keep this appointment

-How Do You Know if You are a Good Candidate for a Medication Abortion?
+How Do You Know if You are a Good Candidate for the Abortion Pill?

 - Have access to a phone and be able to receive phone calls from us

-- Have immediate and reliable access to a car and a driver in the event of an emergency on the day of your second medication
+- Have access to a car and a driver in the event of an emergency on the day of your second medication

-- Commit to return to us for a check-up in 14 days and possible multiple visits, if needed
+- Commit to return to us for a check-up and possible multiple visits, if needed

 What are the Risks of the Abortion Pill?

-A medication abortion has a slightly higher failure rate than surgical abortion, and, if the pregnancy were to continue, the medication used can cause serious birth defects.
-You MUST be willing to consent to a surgical abortion if the medication abortion fails.
+A medical abortion has a slightly higher failure rate than surgical abortion, and, if the pregnancy were to continue, the chance of birth defects if the pregnancy is not ended is unknown.

-What are the Possible and Reasonably Likely Side Effects of the Abortion Pill?
+What are the Possible Side Effects of the Abortion Pill?

+Some women experience pain, nausea, headaches, vomiting or diarrhea.
 Bleeding and cramping are a normal part of the process.
 The bleeding can be heavier than a normal period and can last from 9-16 days.
-In some cases, women may have severe bleeding.
-If this occurs, you need to contact us immediately.
-Some women experience pain, nausea, headaches, vomiting or diarrhea.

-Who Is Not a Good Candidate for Medication Abortions?
+Who Is Not a Good Candidate for A Medical Abortions?

 - Have an ectopic (tubal) pregnancy